andrejlukic/genetic-algorithm/README.md

 ### Modifications to the skeleton code excluding enhancements

-* supporting N queens for any N>=2
-* adding fitness score and calculating it once to avoid recomputing
-* adding a separate class representing the population

-### Supporting N queens for any N>=2
+Some modifications and extensions were made to the skeleton code provided with the assignment:

-The skeleton code has been generalized to work with any positive number of queens (N>=2).
+* The skeleton code has been generalized to work with any positive number of queens (N>=2).
+* A fitness score has been added.
+It's calculated once only to avoid recomputing
+* A separate class has been added to represent the population of individuals
+* Code used to collect statistics and create graphs has been added separately.
+It is available alongside the Jupyter notebool in three files:
+    * EightQueensState.py - represents state of the board
+    * EightQueensPopulation.py - represents the population of individuals
+    * main.py - algorithm and statistics collecting function with visualization

+## Enhancements to the basic algorithm

+Several enhancements were attempted and not all were retained.
+Following is a list of those enhancements that were retained in the chronological order of testing, enhancements being added cumulatively.
+Each of the enhancements has a test suite included.
+A test suite repeated the measurements 10x and measured the number of generations required to reach the solution and elapsed time.
+For each test population fitness is logged and this is used to visualze the progression of fitness score from start to solution.
+To conserve space only 2 graphs out of 10 are included in the appendix out of the full test suite.
+These graphs provide an alternative way to observe convergence to the solution under different conditions.

-### Generating initial states by avoiding same row clashes
+### 1. Generating initial states by avoiding same row clashes

 When generating the individuals a simple rules is enforced .